 Myles Standish Hall Renovation

 Preserving an historic landmark and enriching the student residential experience was the focus of this phased renovation.
 Myles Standish Hall, the historic 1926 residence hotel and its abutting Annex, had served as Boston University (BU) housing since 1949.
 It is located at the intersection of Beacon Street and Bay State Road in Boston’s Kenmore Square and marks the entry into BU’s East Campus.
 Studies indicating the envelope was at risk of failure created an immediate need for this renovation and accelerated its schedule.

-Prior to this renovation, the building was largely unchanged since its original 1926 construction as a residence hotel.
-Our design preserved historic features, while integrating modern amenities that enhance the student experience.
+Prior to this renovation, the building was largely unchanged since its original 1926 construction.
+Our design preserved historic features, while integrating modern amenities.

 Our design approach preserved historic features and integrated modern amenities that foster a vibrant living-learning community in BU's East Campus.
 Amenities include study rooms, game room, music practice rooms, and communal kitchens.
 New storefront windows on the ground level provide greater transparency and enliven the student lounge areas.
 The renovation also unifies the main building and the Annex with new internal connections on all levels.
 A popular feature of the project is a new 20,000 sf public plaza at the apex of the site that is shared by the BU and greater communities.